CUAutoDrone/cuautodrone.github.io/src/3~Projects/1~MNIST_Digit_Classification/0~MNIST_Digit_Classification.md

 # MNIST Digit Classification
-The first onboarding project will be to classify handwritten digits.
+The first onboarding project will be to classify handwritten digits and then build a convolutional neural network to classify some more complicated color images.
 This is basically the Hello World of computer vision and it will teach you all the foundations you need to know about machine learning and computer vision.

 The MNIST (Modified National Institute of Standards and Technology, for those curious) dataset is a collection of 70,000 low resolution (28x28px) images of handwritten digits and the corresponding digit as a number.
 The goal is to write a program that can take in a new image and classify it correctly.